Crooked Run (Catawissa Creek tributary): Hydrology

 The upper reaches of Crooked Run are considered by the Pennsylvania Fish and Boat Commission to be impaired for aquatic life by atmospheric deposition due to pH.
 The stream is infertile and acidic, with the potential to be affected by acidic precipitation.
 The pH of the stream ranges from 5.8 to 6.6 and the concentration of alkalinity ranges from 3 to 5 milligrams per liter.
 An alkalinity concentration of 16 milligrams per liter has been observed using methyl orange 0.81 mi upstream of the stream's mouth.
 The total concentration of water hardness in the stream is 5 milligrams per liter 2.75 mi upstream of its mouth and 10 milligrams per liter 0.81 mi upstream of the mouth.

-On June 25, 1997 at 10:00 A.M., the air temperature in the vicinity of Crooked Run 0.81 mi upstream of its mouth was 28 C and the water temperature was 15.8 C. One hour and 35 minutes later, the air temperature near the stream 2.75 mi upstream of its mouth was 34 C and the water temperature was 14.3 C. The specific conductivity of the stream's waters 0.81 mi upstream of its mouth and 2.75 mi upstream of its mouth are 32 and 21 umhos, respectively.
+On June 25, 1997 at 10:00 A.M., the air temperature in the vicinity of Crooked Run 0.81 mi upstream of its mouth was 28 C and the water temperature was 15.8 C. One hour and 35 minutes later, the air temperature near the stream 2.75 mi upstream of its mouth was 34 C and the water temperature was 14.3 C. The specific conductivity of the stream's waters 0.81 mi upstream of its mouth and 2.75 mi upstream of its mouth are 32 and 21 μmhos, respectively.